-This homemade vegan pierogi recipe is rich in flavor.
-Hello vegan bacon!
+This homemade vegan cheesy potato and bacon pierogi recipe is rich in flavor.
+Hello tempeh bacon!
 They have no prepackaged vegan cheese products and are totally nut free.
-All it takes is some plant based staple pantry items to put these together.
+All it takes is some basic plant based staple pantry items to put these together.

 Similar to the Vegan Mushroom Sauerkraut Pierogi recipe, we’ll walk through the process of making this vegan pierogi filling recipe, folding the pierogi, and finally, boiling them.